-They also have paid plans through wordpress.com which offer some more features and services.
+They also have paid plans through wordpress.com which offer more features and services.
 But the free version is usually sufficient if you add a nice theme and install some plugins.

-They also have integrations with social media sites and Google Apps for business, so you can set up a Google email account that’s associated with your domain (i.e. [email protected])
+They also have integrations with social media sites and Google Apps for business, so you can set up a Google email account that’s associated with your domain (i.e. [email protected]).

 Due to the simplicity, Squarespace is not quite as flexible as WordPress and it can be difficult if you want to make major changes or customizations.
-It does not have as many optional features out of the box compared to WordPress with all of its plugins.
+Especially as your law firm grows and the complexity of the website increases.

 It’s very reasonable, starting at just $16/month, and it comes with a free domain when you sign up.
 Plans go up to $26/month for added features, including an integration with Xero accounting.